WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-28-history-of-the-pack-the-sushi-wars-a-break-in-ranks.md

 Sumara Of The Stout Heart stepped between us and broke the tension.
 Placing a hand on both our arms.

 "The arguments have been made.
 Your counsels have been heard.
 WarWolff is our leader.
-Only he can decide the future of our pack."
+Only he can decide the future of the pack."

 xEEVEEx and I stepped back and resumed our places among the circle.
 Still glowering at each other under our brows.